Gamma-Software/BongoCat-mac/README.md

 If you love BangoCat, please give us a star on GitHub!
 It helps others discover the project.

 ### 🐛 **Report Issues**
 Found a bug?
 Have a suggestion?
-[Open an issue](https://github.com/your-username/BangoCat-mac/issues) - we read every one!
+[Report a bug](https://github.com/Gamma-Software/BangoCat-mac/issues/new) - we read every one!

 ### 📢 **Spread the Word**
 - Share BangoCat with fellow developers, streamers, and cat lovers